THREKASHRI/MERN_Boiler_Plate/README.md

-**MERN Boilerplate** is just a minimal boilerplate for a MERN based webapp.
+**MERN Boilerplate** is just a minimal boilerplate for a MERN based webapp with passport local strategy implementation.

 ---
 **Useful Commands**